pulygarcia/pulygarcia/README.md

   🎵 Music

-  📖 Learn english
+  📖 Learning english

-  🍕 Spend time with friends and family
+  🍕 Spending time with friends and family